pkmlp/mongodbPlayground/ShardingReplicationDocker/readme.md

       > mongo --host 192.168.0.131 --port 27108 (assuming shared03a is primary)
       > show dbs

-You should see the database only on one of the shards:
+You should see the document in only on one of the shards, bit there in all 3 replica sets:

 Step 4.
 Check whether the database.collection.document is on all replica-sets in the shards